Royalty audit information

 - random selection for routine verification and coverage of royalty revenue base

-- or referral from another royalty or tax audit.
+- referral from another royalty or tax audit.

-Royalty payers whose businesses are predominantly based outside the Northern Territory, but conduct mining or petroleum production in the Northern Territory, are also audited.
+Royalty payers whose business is predominantly based outside the NT but conducts mining or petroleum production in the NT, are also audited.

 - calculated the correct amount of royalties on: